 Because of our recommendations to attend the Main Competition (Special Group), this guide will only concentrate on the Samba Schools competing on the Sunday & Monday of “The Greatest Show on Earth”.
 The Rio Carnival Samba Schools are kind of like Football Clubs that represent different neighborhoods in Rio de Janeiro.
 They have a intense, devoted following and prepare all year with the main goal of competing and winning the Rio de Janeiro Carnival Parade.
 Throughout the year the samba schools have various events, most important of which are rehearsals for the main event which start taking place a couple of months before Carnival.
 Each of the main Samba Schools spend months each year designing the theme, holding a competition for the song, building the floats, creating costumes and rehearsing.
 It’s an incredible production which includes over 3000 performers!

-For Rio Carnival 2019, the Main Competition has not been determined, but the times are as follows:
+For Rio Carnival 2019, the samba schools and times are below:

 Sunday, March 03